alejandraa0208/reading-notes/README.md

-# reading-notes
+# reading notes
 My reading notes repository

 ## Growth Mindset Explanation

-Growth mindset is the mindframe of having natural talent but also incorporating the effort into succeeding in something
+Growth mindset is the mindframe of having natural talent but also incorporating the effort into succeeding in something.

 ### Three reminders to stay in a growth mindset

 1. Always remember you can get smarter
 2. Everyone above you was once at the point you are
 3. You just need to remember you havent learned or made it **YET**

 ### Introducing Me

 My name is Alejandra Altamirano, my pronouns are she/her.
 I just relocated two days ago to Seattle from Arizona.

 My background includes 4 years of military experience in the intelligence field.
 I also have experience with fraud and private investigating.

 # Table of Contents